kikuchiyo/device_connection_en/asset_management/configuring_edge_connection.md

 There are several reasons for communication interruption:
 - The configuration is not published.
+- The configuration is wrong.
-- The configuration is wrong or the site end communication is abnormal.
+- The site communication is abnormal.

-Therefore, you need to perform further debugging to figure out the problem.
+Therefore, you need to perform further debugging to diagnose the problem.
 EnOS™ provides the communication test function to help achieving the goal.

-### Testing in batches
+### Testing connections in batches

-Click **Test** under the link and enter the batch test page of the link, which is shown in the following figure:
+Click **Test** under the link and enter the batch test page of the connection, which is shown in the following figure:

 ![](media/step5_test_start.png)